Brighter-bits/AdventOfCode2024/ReadME.md

 Once again, first part was quite nice, work from the top until there are no free spaces left.
 Part two looks a lot harder.
 My solution is probably going to be a dictionary with the index as the key and the number of free spaces as the value.

+I kept getting everything wrong, because the program would see the free space left behind by the numbers jumping forward and decide to move them backwards, so I had to change that.
+Otherwise, good day